paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-009-housing-of-persons-engaged-in-national-defense.md

 Subchapters III and VI of this chapter, referred to in subsec. (b), were comprised of sections 1531 to 1536 and 1571 to 1576, respectively, of this title and have been omitted from the Code.
 For further details, see note set out under [section 1522 of this title](./chapter-009-housing-of-persons-engaged-in-national-defense.md#section-1522).

-Subsections 2(1) and 2(2) and section 10 of the United States Housing Act of 1937, referred to in subsec. (c)(1), (3), and (6), are references to sections 2 and 10 of the Act prior to the general revision of the Act by Pub.
+Subsections 2(1) and 2(2) and section 10 of the United States Housing Act of 1937, referred to in subsec. (c)(1), (3), (6), are references to sections 2 and 10 of the Act prior to the general revision of the Act by Pub.
 L. 93–383.
 The Act as so revised is classified to section 1437 et seq. of this title.
 Provisions of former sections 2 and 10 are covered by sections 3 and 5 of the Act which are classified to sections 1437a and 1437d of this title.

 #### Amendments
 1974—Subsec. (b).
 Pub.
 L. 93–383, § 207(a), struck out provisions relating to payment of capital grants or annual contributions to low-rent housing projects.